Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

 \subsection{Estimate of Normalization Factors}

-In this section we discuss how to estimate the Lipschitz constant bound in (\ref{eq:Lip}).
+It remains to discuss on how to estimate the Lipschitz constant bound in (\ref{eq:Lip}).
 Given an operator $W$ associated with a convolutional kernel $w$, i.e. $Wx=w\ast x$, there are two ways to estimate its operator norm.
 We begin with the following proposition, part (A) of which is adapted from the continuous version of Young's convolution inequality in $L_p$ space (see Theorem 3.9.4 in \cite{bogachev2007measure}), and part (B) of which is a generalization to multiple channel kernels widely used in convolutional networks nowadays.
 The proof is presented in Appendix \ref{app:convnorm}.

 \begin{prop} (A) For convolution operator $W$ with kernel $w\in \R^{\Size}$ where $\Size=(\Size_i)_{i=1}^d$ is the $d$-dimensional kernel size, there holds

 In other words, $\|W\|_\sigma\leq \|w\|_1$.

 (B) Consider a multiple channel convolutional kernel $w\in \R^{\mathrm{C_{out}} \times \mathrm{C_{in}} \times \Size}$ with stride $S$, which maps input signal $x$ of $C_{in}$ channels to the output of $C_{out}$ channels by